tron8196/NeuroRehack-Project-1/README.md

   - action2
   ...

-If you've already generated an output video by recording your action using the command above and simply want the program to calculate a score, then set the `--direct_compare` flag like so:
+If you've already generated an output video by recording your action using the command above and simply want the program to calculate a score, then set the `--no_webcam` flag:

 ```
-python compare.py --folder=action1 --direct_compare
+python compare.py --folder=action1 --no_webcam
 ```

 ## Relevant Links